This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 stumbling upon an old copy of the data that was poorly protected.
 Therefore, you need to ensure that your backups

-Ensure your data stores are securely backed up to protect against data loss and data corruption, protect your backups,
+Ensure that your data stores are securely backed up to protect against data loss and data corruption, protect your backups,

 test your backup strategy regularly, and follow the 3-2-1 rule.